wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 performed through AXFR ({{RFC5936}}).
 In order for AXFR to work, the resolver must be able to use TCP (which is already required by {{RFC7766}}).

 Resolvers MAY allow fetching this information via HTTPS.
 Where possible, HTTPS should be preferred as it will allow for compression as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

 /* ED (WH): I don't think we can get away without describing how/where to pull this information from at some point.
-The ICANN https servers are one source, or should resolver code bases use their own defined CDNs? */
+The ICANN https servers are one source, or should resolver code bases use their own defined CDNs?

+(WK): 100% agree.
+I personally think that this should be hosted on multiple CDNs, and that expecting a single server or service to always be available would be a massive mistake.
+But, I also don't think that resolvers should pull from their own CDNs
+- I don't want Acme Anvil and Resolvers (or their CDN!)  go out of business, and have Acme Resolvers fail.
+This is (I believe) a sufficiently small amount of data that hosting it on multiple CDNs should be trivial.... but, I also believe that this topic should be discussed with the WG. */

-Resolvers MUST validate the contents of the zone before using it.
-This SHOULD be done using the mechanism in {{RFC8976}}, but MAY be done by validating every signed record in a zone with DNSSEC {{RFC9364}}.
+Resolvers MUST validate the contents of the zone before using it, including validating the ZONEMD record (if present), using the mechanism in {{RFC8976}}.

-/* Ed (WK): We might want to add some more discussions around failure handling, but, 1:  {{RFC8806}} already covers much of this and 2: "don't teach your grandmother to suck eggs" - implementations already handle this, so let's not try to overspecify or overconstrain what they do.  */
+/* Ed (WK): We might want to add some more discussions around failure handling, but, 1:  {{RFC8806}} already covers much of this and 2: "don't teach your grandmother to suck eggs" - implementations already handle this, so let's not try to overspecify or over-constrain what they do */

-/* Ed (GH): As the NS records are unsigned the possibility of tampering with the root zone exists through these unsigned NS records.
-For this reason ZONEMD should be strongly recommended, or even MUST be used.*/

-/* Ed (WH): I agree with GH, and said as much in {{LOCALROOTPRIVACY}} */

 # Security Considerations

-There are three areas of potential concern  that can be mitigated to some extent by using this mechanism, coupled with the use of {{RFC8976}}.
+There are areas of potential concern that are mitigated to some extent by using this mechanism.

-The first is the potential to insert corrupted referral address records in response to queries to a root server.
-The referral addresses provided in a referral response is not a DNSSEC-signed record in the root zone, and thus there is the potential for an on-the-wire insertion attack by replacing this part of a referral response with a different address set.
-If ZONEMD is used to authenticate the the local copy of the root zone, such on-the-wire attacks are not feasible.

-The second is the issue of leak of potentially sensitive information that may be contained in the query name used in DNS queries.
+The issue of leakage of potentially sensitive information that may be contained in the query name used in DNS queries.
 Most root servers (except b.root-servers.net) do not currently support queries over encrypted transports, resulting in query names that are visible